Netflix subscribers are surprised to discover that ‘actually’ The Gray Man is good

 The Russo Brothers’ new film was released on Netflix on Friday (22 July).

-The action-packed thriller – which is an adaptation of Mark Greaney’s 2009 novel of the same name – stars Ryan Gosling and Chris Evans as spies.
+The action-packed thriller – which is an adaptation of Mark Greaney’s 2009 novel of the same name – stars Ryan Gosling and Chris Evans as covert agents.

 The film also features Bridgerton’s Regé-Jean Page, Billy Bob Thornton, and Ana de Armas.